zapabob/ROCm/docs/understand/installing_linux/package_manager_integration.md

 ROCm Release Package Naming
 ```

-{numref}`package-naming` demonstrates the single and multiversion ROCm packages' naming
+{numref}`package-naming` demonstrates the single and multi-version ROCm packages' naming
 structure, including examples for various Linux distributions.
 See terms below:

 _Module_ - It is the part of the package that represents the name of the ROCm